 I work with a few clients, I teach at a few Silicon Valley schools, I advise a few startups, and I write books.
 That’s what I do.

 Adjunct Professor in Digital Marketing

 - Search Engine Optimization.
 I've written five books on SEO.
 I'm the technical editor of Search Engine Marketing, Inc. by Mike Moran and Bill Hunt (IBM Press), the authoritative book on enterprise-level SEO.
 I wrote the leading SEO book for McGraw-Hill.
 I was the Head of Global SEO at Cisco, where I developed enterprise-grade SEO in 40 languages in 84 countries for Google, Bing, Baidu, and Yandex

 - Enterprise-level expert in Google Adwords.
 I've managed several hundred thousand dollars in monthly ad spend with over 300,000 keywords in 24 languages in 130 countries for global organizations.

 Author of 18+ Books on SEO

-My books (including four Amazon #1 Best Sellers) been published in the USA, China, Taiwan, Mexico, France, Germany, the UK, Denmark, Sweden, Finland, Italy, and Spain.
+My books (including five Amazon #1 Best Sellers) been published in the USA, China, Taiwan, Mexico, France, Germany, the UK, Denmark, Sweden, Finland, Italy, and Spain.
 Publishers include McGraw-Hill (USA), Tsinghua University Press (China), Jain Publishing (USA), Betwin (Paris), Klean (Denmark), and Editorial Jus (Mexico).

 Search Engine Marketing was translated into Simplfied Chinese and published by Tsinghua University Press in Beijing and Traditional Chinese and published by McGraw-Hill for Taiwan.
 I’ve seen it in Chinese bookstores in Silicon Valley.
 “China’s companies can use the web to open up new markets both in China and around the world.
 This is the first book to bring analytics, digital marketing, and traditional marketing together.” — Foreword by Haoyu Shen, Chief Operations Officer (COO) of Baidu.com

 Advisor to Silicon Valley Startups

 I’m an advisor to twelve Silicon Valley startups and on the board of several more.
 I help them with SEO, Adwords, and analytics.
 I also help with general strategy, pitching, connections, and fund raising.
 I wrote Startup, a #1 Amazon Best Seller.

 More about What I Do